WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/faq.md

 ## How can I find out more about the Whiteboard Presentation in Week 4?

 - Keep it informal and treat the whiteboard session like an on-the-spot interview question, without pre-prepared materials.
+- This is less about presenting one way, the idea is for the supervisor to ask questions to ensure interns understand they "whys" as well as the "whats".
 - It will last around 10 to 15 minutes maximum.
 - Sketch out the high-level problem on the whiteboard in front of your supervisors.
 - Use big, simple boxes to keep it clear and uncluttered.